 The belted seating positions in your motorhome may be different than the stated sleeping capacity.
-Coach House uses belted seating positions to determine the OCCC or CCC.
 You may use all the belted seating positions available in your motorhome, provided you stay within the GVWR and GAWR listed on your vehicle certification label.